qkunst/collectiemanagement/report.md

         should be able to search
       downloading
         xlsx
+          facility_manager
+            should not be able to get the file admin
-          should be able to get an zip file csv
+            should be able to get the file csv
+          admin
-          should be able to get an zip file should include alt_number_4
+            should be able to get the file should include alt_number_4
         zip
+          admin
-          should be able to get an zip file should be able to get an zip file with photos should be able to get an zip file with only front photos xml
+            should be able to get an zip file should be able to get an zip file with photos should be able to get an zip file with only front photos pdf
+          anonymous
             requires login
+        xml
+          anonymous
+            requires login
+          facility_manager
             rejects facility
+          admin
             downloads for admin
             doesn't include work twice
             with public audience
               respects audience public setting
     filtering & searching
       tag filtering
         should return no works when tags do not exist